Jamari Dent, Who Tried To Commit Suicide After Merciless Bullying At School, Dies At Age 13

 CHICAGO (CBS) — Jamari Dent, a 13-year-old special needs student who tried to hang himself two years ago after he was mercilessly bullied at school, has died of the brain injury he suffered as a result of his failed suicide attempt.

-Family attorney Jon Erickson told the CBS 2 Investigators Jamari, who was 11 years old when he attempted suicide in February 2019, died Thursday night from the anoxic brain injury he suffered at the time.READ MORE: Illinois State Inspector Fired After Groping, Sexually Harassing Doggy Daycare Owner
+Family attorney Jon Erickson told the CBS 2 Investigators Jamari, who was 11 years old when he attempted suicide in February 2019, died Thursday night from the anoxic brain injury he suffered at the time.READ MORE: Who Is Karol Chwiesiuk, CPD Officer Accused Of Storming U.S. Capitol?

+Thursday night his breathing became irregular.
+He was rushed to the hospital, but doctors could not revive him.

+Now his family’s federal lawsuit against Chicago Public Schools has become a wrongful death case.

 Jamari’s attempted suicide two years ago, and a series of Facebook live videos from his hospital room led to an outcry.
 His mother, Teirra Black, sat down with CBS 2 Investigator Brad Edwards in 2019 to talk about the day everything changed.